lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 storage folders when creating a compute session.

 Let's go to the Sessions page and click the START button to create a new compute session.
-In the session create dialog, click Folders to mount to see a list of storage folders that a user can mount.
-Among them, you can add them by clicking the folder you want to mount.
+In the session creation dialog, click Folders to mount to see a list of storage folders that a user can mount.
+By clicking the folder you want to mount, you can mount it.
 You can also mount multiple folders simultaneously by clicking multiple items.
 In this example, we will mount two folders, ``user1-ml-test`` and ``user2-vfolder``, and then create a compute session.